NicholasLYang/uptointerpretation/content/posts/a-tooling-orchestration-protocol.md

 Tooling](https://uptointerpretation.com/posts/tooling-for-tooling/),
 basically meta-tools that help people build better developer tools faster and easier.
-Arguably the most famous and ubiquitous meta-tool is not actually a tool; it's the Language Server Protocol (LSP).
+Arguably the most famous and ubiquitous meta-tool is not actually a tool---it's the Language Server Protocol (LSP).
 By defining a protocol for language implementations to communicate with editors, the LSP lets language authors write a single LSP server and let their users bring any editor that implements an LSP